terryblue99/terryblue99.github.io/_posts/2018-08-06-rails_app_with_a_jquery_front_end_project.markdown

 •	**Find a Maker**

 1. Enter a watch maker name in the **Search for** field and click **Search**
-2. The maker and related list of watches will display, or if not found, the message **There are currently no watches to display! **
+2. The maker and related list of watches will display, or if not found, the message "There are currently no watches to display! "

 •	Click on a watch name link to view the watch => views/watches/show.html.erb